Compiled Master Game Guide

 On the Migol’s Tomb battlefield, notice that Finn can move under this overhang but Grimnak cannot.

-1. Figures can also move up onto low overhangs.
-When you move a figure up a low overhang, count the nearby support tiles.
+1. Figures can also move up onto low overhangs, as long as their Height and Move numbers are enough to do so.
+When you move a figure up a low overhang, use nearby supporting tiles to help determine the level of the overhang.
 See Example 13.

 EXAMPLE 13EXAMPLE 13: Moving up onto a low overhang

-Count the nearby support tile as Finn moves onto this overhang.
+Use nearby supporting tiles to help with counting levels as Finn moves onto this overhang.

 EXAMPLE 14EXAMPLE 14: Grimnak moves into tight quarters